jokoul/project-32-Project-planner/README.md

 ## Description

 This app is a project planner which allows to plan and manage new project.
+I use Json Server to simulate an API in my app.
 It implements CRUD operations and I use router-link to manage navigation.
 Custom events made with $emit,props, methods,data properties and computed data help me to set the logic of my app.

 ## Stack